 Show them you have the right stuff.
 Good background for doing this effectively can be found by researching the funder and this type of grant.
 Go to the funder’s online presence and look at what types of projects and programs they normally fund, and specifically what this grant has funded in the past, if possible.

-Getting this information gives you an excellent starting point for developing your own successful messaging, which I will detail soon in a future post.
+Getting this information gives you an excellent starting point for developing your own successful messaging, which I detail further in part 2, Eight Tips for Responding to a Funding Opportunity.